 The NFL and NHL combines are a hotbed for the latest tests to glean insights into potential for sporting excellence.
 This includes detailed medical assessments and batteries of physiological tests.
 However, in the past teams at the combines have also profiled athletes using NeuroTracker, in order to discover elite potential at the cognitive level.
 As well as being used for recruitment, data from these baselines are being tracked against career progress from youth to adult age.
 In a few years’, and for the first time ever, it should provide insights into just how much advantage can be gained from a mental edge.

-Similarly, US Soccer have collaborated with NeuroTracker and the Faubert Applied Research Center to assess thousands of young professional players.
+Similarly, US Soccer have collaborated with NeuroTracker and the Faubert Lab to assess thousands of young professional players.
 At annual assessments, hundreds of athletes are baselined per day, and the results are cross referenced with all other tests and demographic data.
 In a large research project spanning years, data mining techniques are being utilized to discover what matters most during talent development.
 Early findings have indicated strong correlations between US Soccer scouts’ measure of potential talent, and NeuroTracker scores.

 In a unique study with players in the NBA team Orlando Magic, NeuroTracker baselines were compared with on-court performance statistics over the course of a season.
 NeuroTracker scores turned to be a great predictor of which players performed better on the court, particularly for measures like assist ratios and turnovers.
 They also correlated with different levels of play for different court positions.